2-Minute Gridded Global Relief Data (ETOPO2v2)

 Smith & Sandwell

 The "Smith & Sandwell" database is a worldwide set of 2-minute gridded ocean bathymetry derived from 1978 satellite radar altimetry of the sea surface.
 The version contained in ETOPO2v2 is 8.2.
-For a detailed technical discussion of their methodology.

 The "Global Land One-kilometer Base Elevation" (GLOBE) database is made up of data sets from more than eight US and foreign agencies.
 It covers all of the world's land masses at a resolution of 0.5 minute (30") of latitude and longitude, which is approximately one kilometer at the equator.
 GLOBE data were sampled to 2' cell averages for all land areas.